polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * __api.yourdomain.com__
 * __magic.yourdomain.com__

-We suggest you don't buy the cheapest VPS droplet from DigitalOcean, but rather choose the basic droplet that costs you $24 per month.
-This is because the cheapest droplet is simply not powerful enough to run two web apps, MySQL, and docker.
-You might be able to manage with a $12 droplet.
+We suggest you don't buy the cheapest VPS droplet from DigitalOcean, but chose at least the one that will cost you $12 per month.
+Their cheapest droplet simply doesn't have enough memory to run Magic optimally.

 ## Installing Magic